bmorrissirromb/scp-management-reference-architecture/README.md

-# Service Control Policy (SCP) Management Pipeline
+# Control Policy (RCP/SCP) Management Pipeline

-This repository provides an IaC management solution for Service Control Policies (SCPs).
-The repository can be used to quickly migrate from manually-managed SCPs. **This solution DOES NOT include/import the SCPs created by AWS Control Tower as Control tower Guardrails**.
+This repository provides an IaC management solution for Control Policies (RCP/SCPs).
+The repository can be used to quickly migrate from manually-managed RCP/SCPs. **This solution DOES NOT include/import the SCPs created by AWS Control Tower as Control tower Guardrails**.

 This particular model is forked from `https://github.com/aws-samples/scp-management-reference-architecture`.
 This model uses a more visual structure for SCP management and uses Python to dynamically create Terraform resource statements, rather than having maintainers update the Terraform code directly.